gsbenevides2/caramelPuppy/readme.md

 <span style='background-color:#ff2eff; color:black;'>Request</span> GET 200 google.com

+## ChangeLog

+- 1.0.0: Initial release
+- 1.0.1: Fixed error looking for href from url in request

+## Contributors

+- [Patrícia Garbe Carvalho](https://www.facebook.com/profile.php?id=100009279859979): Helped you choose the name caramelPuppy

+My sincere and thank you to all who contributed.

 ## Contributions

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests to us.